danielharrell/open-eyes-lect-2017-18/Open.md

 truth of openness lies in boundedness, even when the look of openness is boundless.

+We can also see this if we return to our more everyday expressions of awareness.
+(Revise from here.)

-even
+This boundlessness is even
-when liberated from hospitality. all the more that true openness is not within any bounds, but beyond all bounds.
-This boundlessness is even implied in everyday speech.
+implied in everyday speech.
 For again, when we say our eyes are open to mean we are awake, this captures how we seem to see *through* our eyes to a whole world outside us.
 We